 A third way to improve your CLS score is to reserve a spot for embeds and iframes on your pages.
 If these elements don’t have defined dimensions, they can move around and affect the layout of the page when they load, ultimately thwarting its UX.

-Google will be making page experience an official ranking factor in 2021 – is your site ready?
+Google has made page experience an official ranking factor in 2021 – is your site optimized?

-Google will be making page experience an official ranking factor in 2021 – is your site ready?
+Google has made page experience an official ranking factor in 2021 – is your site optimized?

 Frequently Asked Questions ❓

 You can access your Core Web Vitals report in Google Search Console (assuming that you already have an account).
 If you haven’t already set up a Search Console account and verified ownership of your site, you’ll want to start there.
 For further guidance, you can refer to this post.